ocaml-opam/opam2web/README.md

 ### TODO

 - Drop package files in different directories for each repository
-- Create the output dir if it doesn't exist, fails if it's a file
 - Links between packages
 - Add news
 - Add updates